Manulife Financial (NYSE:MFC) Sees Unusually-High Trading Volume

 The company also recently announced a quarterly dividend, which will be paid on Monday, December 20th.
 Investors of record on Wednesday, December 1st will be paid a $0.226 dividend.
 The ex-dividend date is Tuesday, November 30th.
 This is a positive change from Manulife Financial’s previous quarterly dividend of $0.22.
 This represents a $0.90 dividend on an annualized basis and a yield of 4.82%.
 Manulife Financial’s dividend payout ratio (DPR) is presently 33.21%.

-Large investors have recently bought and sold shares of the stock.
-Reilly Financial Advisors LLC grew its stake in Manulife Financial by 1,841.7% in the 2nd quarter.
-Reilly Financial Advisors LLC now owns 1,398 shares of the financial services provider’s stock valued at $28,000 after buying an additional 1,326 shares during the last quarter.
-PSI Advisors LLC acquired a new position in Manulife Financial in the 3rd quarter valued at $29,000.
+A number of large investors have recently bought and sold shares of the stock.
+Reilly Financial Advisors LLC grew its position in Manulife Financial by 1,841.7% in the 2nd quarter.
+Reilly Financial Advisors LLC now owns 1,398 shares of the financial services provider’s stock worth $28,000 after purchasing an additional 1,326 shares during the last quarter.
+PSI Advisors LLC acquired a new stake in Manulife Financial in the 3rd quarter worth $29,000.
 Harvest Fund Management Co.
-Ltd acquired a new position in Manulife Financial in the 2nd quarter valued at $29,000.
-Carolinas Wealth Consulting LLC grew its stake in Manulife Financial by 126.8% in the 2nd quarter.
-Carolinas Wealth Consulting LLC now owns 1,735 shares of the financial services provider’s stock valued at $34,000 after buying an additional 970 shares during the last quarter.
-Finally, Atlas Private Wealth Advisors grew its stake in Manulife Financial by 61.0% in the 2nd quarter.
-Atlas Private Wealth Advisors now owns 1,769 shares of the financial services provider’s stock valued at $35,000 after buying an additional 670 shares during the last quarter.
+Ltd acquired a new stake in Manulife Financial in the 2nd quarter worth $29,000.
+Carolinas Wealth Consulting LLC grew its position in Manulife Financial by 126.8% in the 2nd quarter.
+Carolinas Wealth Consulting LLC now owns 1,735 shares of the financial services provider’s stock worth $34,000 after purchasing an additional 970 shares during the last quarter.
+Finally, Atlas Private Wealth Advisors grew its position in Manulife Financial by 61.0% in the 2nd quarter.
+Atlas Private Wealth Advisors now owns 1,769 shares of the financial services provider’s stock worth $35,000 after purchasing an additional 670 shares during the last quarter.
 Institutional investors and hedge funds own 46.76% of the company’s stock.

 Manulife Financial Corp. engages in the provision of financial services.
 It operates through the following segments: Asia, Canada, U.S., Global Wealth and Asset Management, and Corporate and Other.
 The Asia segment refers to insurance and insurance-based wealth accumulation products in Asia.
 The Canada segment offers insurance-based wealth accumulation products and banking services in Canada.